LOPEC 2019 Demo Line—Hall B0 booth 405

 Experience the manufacturing process of printed electronics in real life.

-Are you interested in manufacturing processes of organic and printed electronics and would you like to see equipment in operation?
-The LOPEC Demo Line gives you the perfect opportunity.
-On March 20 and 21, the manufacturing of hybrid electronics and printed batteries will be shown at LOPEC 2019—in a trade fair environment.
+On March 20 and 21, 2019 the manufacturing of hybrid electronics and printed batteries were shown at LOPEC—in a trade fair environment.

 Rolling the dice